 The contractor may procure and install the FF&E package, known as CFCI.
 Project coordination is minimized since the user has only one point of contact for a turnkey project.
 The FF&E design is prepared by the AE interior designer, the interior designer on the contractor's team, or by a government interior designer.
-The Government will provide separate funding for the actual purchase of the FF&E package including shipping and installation.
-BVDs are required as an integral part of the design.
-The government interior designer must review the interior design deliverables to ensure the government procurement regulations and requirements are met.
+The Government will provide separate funding for the actual purchase of the FF&E package including shipping and installation. \3\ Navy and USMC projects require BVDs as an integral part of the design and require the contractor to purchase the final approved FF&E package. /3/ The government interior designer must review the interior design deliverables to ensure the government procurement regulations and requirements are met.